 Use a spatula to scrape all the melted chocolate out of the bowl.

-Use a spatula to mix the melted chocolate and rice cereal together.
+Use a spatula or wooden spoon to mix the melted chocolate and rice cereal together.

 Be gentle as you combine the ingredients.
 If you stir too violently the rice cereal will crumble and your buns will lack their distinctive cereal air pockets.

 You need to blend the chocolate and cereal thoroughly to ensure all of the rice krispies are fully coated in chocolate.
 Scoop down into the bottom of the bowl to mix the cereal hiding way down there.

 Spoon the mixture into the lined muffin cases.

 The number of buns yielded by this recipe depends on how much you fill each muffin compartment.